gnewton/chidley/README.md

 ### Go struct name prefix
 `chidley` by default prepends a prefix to struct identifiers.
 The default is `Chi` but this can be changed with the `-e` flag.
 If changed from the default, the new prefix must start with a capital letter.

+##Warning
+If you are going to use the `chidley` generated Go structs on XML other than the input XML, you need to make sure the input XML has examples of all tags, and tag attribute and tag child tag combinations.
+If the input does not have all of these, and you use new XML that has tags not found in the input XML, attributes not seen in tags in the input XML, or child tags not encountered in the input XML, these will not be *seen* by the xml decoder, as they will not be in the Go structs used by the xml decoder.

 ##Limitations
 `chidley` is constrained by the underlying Go [xml package](http://golang.org/pkg/encoding/xml/) Some of these limitations include: